cloudaffair/awslive-poster/README.md

 * You can always try to scan the S3 objects to know the Latest image created to fetch it.

-`Fetching preview image Latency increases as the number of object grows in S3`
+`High Latency While fetching the Preview image as the number of object grows in S3`

 #### Method - 2